Bowsar History, Family Crest & Coats of Arms

 The Norman name Bowsar was originally used for a person who was a person who frequently used the informal Norman greeting beu sire, which means good sir, or fine sir.

 Early Origins of the Bowsar family

 John de Bourchier (d.circa 1330) was an English Judge of the Common Pleas and the earliest ancestor of the family.
-His son, Robert Bourchier was 1st Baron Bourchier (died 1349) and held the position of Lord Chancellor of England, the first layman to hold the post.
+His son, Robert Bourchier or Boussier was 1st Baron Bourchier (died 1349) and held the position of Lord Chancellor of England, the first layman to hold the post.
 His son, John Bourchier, 2nd Baron Bourchier (d.
 1400), was a soldier and diplomat.

 Early History of the Bowsar family

 This web page shows only a small excerpt of our Bowsar research.
-Another 107 words (8 lines of text) covering the years 1066, 1400, 1409, 1400, 1409, 1405, 1467, 1533, 1587, 1654, 1643, 1595, 1660, 1535, 1605 and 1589 are included under the topic Early Bowsar History in all our PDF Extended History products and printed products wherever possible.
+Another 107 words (8 lines of text) covering the years 1066, 1400, 1409, 1400, 1409, 1405, 1467, 1533, 1587, 1654, 1643, 1595, 1660, 1491, 1551, 1535, 1605 and 1589 are included under the topic Early Bowsar History in all our PDF Extended History products and printed products wherever possible.

 Bowsar Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Bowser, Bouchier, Boucher, Bourchier, Bowesar, Bowsher and many more.

 Early Notables of the Bowsar family (pre 1700)